qchenevier/MBA_memoire/doc/introduction.md

 - What kind of skill is useful to thrive in a job market where automation and machines seem to be nibbling every job?
 Should we favor emotional intelligence or computer programming?
 - Is the email improving an organization's performance by accelerating communication or worsening it by fostering bureaucracy ?

+Digitalization is impulsing change at all scales, it is a perturbation being transmitted and amplified through an environment made of mesh of humans and machines interconnected by relations, as would a fire in a forest or a meme in a community.
+Digitalization is spreading from one organization to another and through organizations as people change their behavior as they become accustomed to new technologies.

-#### Action-Reaction {-}
+#### Stimulus-Response {-}

-The first dimension of Digitalization we will use in this document relates to the direction of the perturbation we describe.
-Like the chinese keyword [**_gǎnyìng_**](https://en.wikipedia.org/wiki/Ganying) meaning _correlative resonance_, which stems from **_gǎn_** meaning _feel, sense, touch, be affected_ and **_yìng_** meaning _respond, answer, adapt to, deal with_, this dimension analyses the fact that change is the result of an interaction between an entity and its environment.
-Other word assiocations like **Stimulus-Response**, **Input-Output** would have been suitable also.
+The first dimension of Digitalization we will use in this document relates to the direction of the perturbation we describe: is it inward, i.e. a **Stimulus**? or outward, i.e. a **Response**?
+This dimension encompasses the fact that change is the result of an interaction between an entity and its environment, as meant by the chinese keyword [**_gǎnyìng_**](https://en.wikipedia.org/wiki/Ganying) meaning _correlative resonance_ (which stems from **_gǎn_** meaning _feel, sense, touch, be affected_ and **_yìng_** meaning _respond, answer, adapt to, deal with_).
+Other word assiocations like **Action-Reaction**, **Input-Output** would have been suitable also.

-In this context, **Action** refers to the changes which do not originate in the organizations but rather from its environment and its stakeholders.
-On the other hand, **Reaction** refers to the changes which originate in the organization and modify its behavior towards its environment and stakeholders.
+In this context, **Stimulus** refers to the changes which do not originate in the organizations but rather from its environment and its stakeholders.
+On the other hand, **Response** refers to the changes which originate in the organization and modify its behavior towards its environment and stakeholders.

   - What is changing?
   - What can you do about it?